 3. Use Credible & Relevant Evidence

-You’ve found a credible source, and now you need to select relevant, timely, and appropriate evidence from that source.
+You’ve found a verified and credible source, and now you need to select relevant, timely, and appropriate evidence from that source.
 Academic integrity requires rigorous evaluation of the evidence you use.

 Using evidence or information that does not directly support your claims, is no longer valid or in use, or presents your reader with biased or inaccurate information takes you off the path of academic integrity.